 23. Become an Author

-LinkedIn’s newest feature?
-Allowing all users to write and publish their work on the platform.
+All users can write and publish their work on the platform.
 Share your perspective about what’s going on in your field, weigh in on a recent industry development, or show off your skills as a writer.
 It’s a great way to get noticed.

 24. Or Add Your Blog